UNICORE-EU/unicore-docs/source/index.rst

 |start-img| :ref:`unicore-gettingstarted`
 	shows how to get going quickly.

+|user-guide-img| :ref:`unicore-howto-testmachine`
+	describes how to install UNICORE servers from a bundle on a single test machine or on a laptop.

 |user-guide-img| :ref:`unicore-howto-singlecluster`
 	covers the steps required to install a minimal set of UNICORE services for a single HPC cluster that is running Slurm.